Azzuarezh/peentar/README.md

 ```
 to see the running port, you can see the logs in the console.
 Note that ***serve -s build***  is command to running static server and the app instance is ***"build"***
-if no build folder in Root directory, make sure you execute  ```sh $ npm run build ``` in console and check whether it's success or not
+if no build folder in Root directory, make sure you execute  ``` $ npm run build ``` in console and check whether it's success or not